gmp26/sources/resources/G2_RT11/index.md

 ````

-This is a game for two players (you can choose to play the computer if you wish).
+This is a game for two players (you can choose to play against the computer if you wish).
 Each player gets to specify three lines, with the aim of collecting as many diamonds as possible.

 <div class="row-fluid">
 <iframe src="http://nrich.maths.org/content/id/5725/DiamondLinesNew.swf" style="width:600px; height:600px" class="nrich-embed"></iframe>